Low-Rank Filtering and Smoothing for Sequential Deep Learning: Conclusion

 \textbf{Summary and discussion:} We have presented an efficient low-rank Laplace--Gaussian filtering framework for sequential deep learning across multiple related tasks.
-Our approach treats the network's weights as states and the individual tasks as likelihood models in a Bayesian state-space model.
-To perform efficient approximate inference, we use a diagonal plus low-rank Gaussian approximation, together with a low-rank Laplace approximation via the GGN matrix to compute the filtering distributions, \ie the posterior over the network's weights given all past and present tasks.
-We leverage this formalism to compute \emph{task-specific} models via Bayesian smoothing, which incorporates knowledge from subsequent tasks into earlier models \emph{without requiring renewed access to the data}, showing that this can enhance the performance on earlier tasks.
+It treats the network's weights as states, and the individual tasks as likelihood models in a Bayesian state-space model.
+A diagonal plus low-rank Gaussian approximation allows for efficient approximate inference when combined with a low-rank Laplace approximation via the GGN matrix to compute the filtering distributions, \ie the posterior over the network's weights given all past and present tasks.
+We leverage this formalism to compute \emph{task-specific} models via Bayesian smoothing, incorporating knowledge from later tasks into earlier models \emph{without renewed access to the data}.
 Our methodology maps the complex problems of sequential or continual learning to well-understood Bayesian filtering and smoothing.
 This addresses two key challenges of continual learning from \citet{verwimp2024continual}: It raises computational efficiency, and conceptually clarifies the method's components, casting the relations between datasets through the observation and dynamics models of Markov Chains.